-Given the Rota blue damselfly's extremely limited range and number of populations as well as the limited amount of suitable habitat, captive propagation and reintroduction and/or assisted colonization to suitable stream habitat should be evaluated as potential tools to establish additional populations to improve the species' redundancy.
-The establishment of an insectary facility to propagate Megalagrion xanthomelas, a damselfly endemic to the Hawaiian island of O'ahu, has proven successful (Polhemus pers comm 2020).
+Given the Rota blue damselfly's extremely limited range and number of populations as well as the limited amount of suitable habitat, captive propagation and reintroduction or assisted colonization to suitable stream habitat should be evaluated as potential tools to establish additional populations to improve the species' redundancy.
+The establishment of an insectary facility to propagate Megalagrion xanthomelas, a damselfly endemic to the Hawaiian Islands, has proven successful (Polhemus pers. comm.
+2020).
 The success of this program suggests that captive propagation and release of the Rota blue damselfly could establish the species in additional watersheds.